Reviewed by IT security expert Pete Canavan

 In addition, Motherboard found that Ring doesn’t check user credentials against passwords that are known to have been compromised.

 Ring’s initial response was to remind customers of best practices for cybersecurity.
-No immediate moves were made by the Amazon-owned security company to improve its practices and technology to better thwart hackers.
+No immediate moves were made by the Amazon-owned security company to improve its practices and technology to better thwart hackers, but Ring finally announced end-to-end updates in summer 2021.

 Read our full Ring review.